s-blomberg/miniproject2StephenBlomberg/README.md

 ### Output

-This program should create 5 detailed .png graphs of the chosen data in the charts folder.
+This program should create 10 separate graphs of each language, and 1 combined chart of all languages over time in the charts folder as .png files.

 ## Authors